Pimco's new ETF may lure advisers to active funds

 Similarly, Colson said he would wait until the fund has at least $100 million in assets before considering it.
 Colson said he might use the ETF as a venue for clients who want to park money in an ETF.

 Gross attracted some unwanted attention last year when his fund’s performance stumbled related to his decision to bet against U.S. Treasuries.
-Investors pulled $5 billion from the fund last year.
+Investors pulled $5 billion form the fund last year.

 But for financial advisers who expect interest rates to rise in the near future, the Pimco Total Return ETF can be a cheaper way to access Bill Gross, said Tom Lydon, president of Global Trend Investments, a registered investment adviser and editor of ETFTrends.com.